Tutorial for Linear Dimensions¶

 Tolerances and Limits¶

-entity, therefore
+entity, therefore DXF R2000 is required.

-DXF R2000+ is required to use these features.
 It is not possible to use both tolerances and limits at the same time.

 Tolerances¶

-Geometrical tolerances are shown as additional text appended to the measurement text.
+Geometrical tolerances are shown as additional text appended to the measurement

+text.
 It is recommend to use set_tolerance()

 or DimStyle